lanl-ansi/generalized-fragility-model/tutorial.md

 The latitude and longitude values are randomly chosen, and example file is in test_data/inputs/example_buildings.json

-> Building locations were randomly chosen and don't represent real building locations
+> Building locations were randomly chosen and does not represent real building locations

 ### Hazard Field - Spectral Displacement